 Setting Up Camp

 After you’ve unhitched, pull your vehicle forward or reposition it nearby for easy access.
 Level your travel trailer and then extend the stabilizing jacks.
 Don’t use the stabilizing jacks to level the trailer.
 They are only there to provide stability so your trailer doesn’t rock around while you walk inside it.
 Hook up your fresh water hose, your shore power cord, and your sewer hose.
-While you might already have these essentials, the guides at Airstream Supply Company are full of essentials and upgrades you may not know about, like a clear, 45-degree sewer hose adapter that many Airstreamers say is the most important accessory they own.
+While you might already have these essentials, our beginner's guide at Airstream Supply Company is full of essentials and upgrades you may not know about, like a clear, 45-degree sewer hose adapter that many Airstreamers say is the most important accessory they own.

 Your first trip is a great time to get acquainted with the process of extending your awning (make sure you bring along your owner’s manual).
 You’ll also want to think ahead about what kind of campsite setup you want.
-Most campsites have a fire pit, but you may consider upgrading your experience with a Solo Stove.
 Do you want a gas grill or tools for cooking over open fire?
 You may also want some camp furniture and a small table, or an outdoor rug to put down under foot.

 Now That We’re Here